GeorgiaStateDefenseForce/gsdf.georgia.gov/pages/1bde.md

 While some of those missions were adding additional soldier support, more recently, 3BN have been involved in their Opposing Force training called OPFORs.
 These OPFORs allow the GAARNG to utilize us as “enemies” to help better train their soldiers for real world missions.

-Other METL (Mission Essential Task List) and Soldier Skills training includes:
+Other Mission Essential Task List (METL) and Soldier skills training includes:
 •	CPR & First Aid
 •	Land navigation
 •	Radio communication
 •	Search & Rescue (SAR)

-The 3BN also conducts additional training in relation to Disaster Relief, in case of hurricanes, tornados, or other weather-related events.
+The 3rd Batalion also conducts additional training related to disaster relief, in preparation for hurricanes, tornados, or other weather-related events.
 This training includes:
 •	Area security
 •	Chain saw operations
 •	Debris clearing